Zam-gif/Prediction-Models-of-Schizophrenia/README.md

 plink --file \pathwaytorecodeddataset4 --merge-list \pathwaytothedocument_1235.txt --recode --out \pathwaytothemergeddata_1245
 plink --file \pathwaytorecodeddataset5 --merge-list \pathwaytothedocument_1234.txt --recode --out \pathwaytothemergeddata_1235

-4)	For feature (SNP) selection, we employed the Cochran-Mantel-Haenszel (CMH) association test for these 4 folds on each ethnicity-gender-specific training set to rank the SNPs according to their association with schizophrenia, and selected and recorded those SNPs with a Benjamini-Hochberg False Discover Rate (BH-FDR) less than T where T was treated as a hyperparameter of the learning rule—T was assumed to vary in {0.01, 0.05, 0.1}.
+4)	For feature (SNP) selection, we employed the Cochran-Mantel-Haenszel (CMH) association test for these 4 folds on each ethnicity-gender-specific training set to rank the SNPs according to their association with schizophrenia, and selected and recorded those SNPs with a Benjamini-Hochberg False Discover Rate (BH-FDR) less than T where T was treated as a hyperparameter of the learning ruleâ€”T was assumed to vary in {0.01, 0.05, 0.1}.
 So that step was repeated five times and obtained five different combinations.
 PLINK:
 plink --file \pathwaytomergeddataset__2345(bed, bim, fam) --assoc --adjust --out \pathwaytoanalyzedfiles plink --file \pathwaytomergeddataset__1345(bed, bim, fam) --assoc --adjust --out \pathwaytoanalyzedfiles